semmi88/semmi88.github.io/book_reviews/ddia.md

       - only an issue if we want to commit that read value - optimistic approach
     - detect writes that affect prior reads (write occurs after read)
       - allow to proceed, aborted if not serilaziable - optimistic approach

+## Chapter8 - Trouble with Distribuited Systems

+No shared memory (shared nothing architecture) - communicate via network
+ - unrelibale network - variable delays (swtich / VM / OS - queues), lost/delayed packets
+ - unreliable clocks
+ - process pauses (GC, CPU context switch, VM, I/O)

+All this can lead to partial failures and nondeterminism.

+How to handle network faults?: *timeout*

+What is the correct *timeout* value?
+ - networks can have unbounded delays, no guarantees
+ - timeout too long - blocking app/user waiting/unused capacity
+ - timeout too short - declaring a node dead prematurely - double execution of an action, failover -> which may cause cascading failures
+ - no "correct" value, determined experimentally

+Trade-off: **Bounded delay vs Resource Utilization**

+Circuit-switching
+ - telephone netwrods, ISDN
+ - fixed bandiwth allocation -> know bandwith requriement for a call
+ - bounded delay/latency -> but worse resource utilization

+Packet-switching
+ - Ethernet and IP
+ - dynamic bandwith allocation -> unknown bandwith requirements, optimized for bursty traffic
+ - variable delay/latency -> but better resoure utilization

+Unreliable Clocks - pitfalls
+ - leap seconds, time-of-day clock might jump backwards
+ - quartz clock drifting, nodes with different time
+ - NTP synchronized - not reliable
+   - local time servers is *<10ms* drift (best case scenario)
+   - remote time server *<100ms*

+Physical clocks
+ - time-of-day (might jump back-forward)
+ - monotonic (might jump forward)
+Logical clocks
+ - strictly monotonic

+Trade-off: **Cost vs Reliability**

+Hard Real-Time Systems
+  - expensive, bounded delay but a lower throughput
+  - special OS (RTOS), languages, libraries, tools

+Byzantine Faults - (hard to deal with, usually assumed not to happen)
+ - compromised nodex/untrusted parties
+ - arbitrary faults, corrupted responses

+Philosophical:
+ - in a distribuited system - how can we know anything, if the mechanism of perception and measurement is unreliable?
+ - makes assumption about the system behavior (system model)
+ - design to provide guarantees under these assumptions

+Truth is defined by the majority
+ - cannot rely on a single node, must rely on quorum
+ - individual nodes must abide quorom decisions
+ - leader and the lock
+   - fencing tokens - sequence number - to avoid long pause caused inconsistencies, lock expired but not known by node leasing it
+     - return a sequence number when lock is requested/leased
+     - send senquence number when writing using lock
+     - compare to see if it's the latest sequence number, or newer one has been issued